Nancy Agnes Stancil Pope

 Nancy Agnes Stancil Pope holds granddaughter Marsha Johnson Barfield in 1958 at Ila Creech's house

-Nancy Agnes was born June 25, 1905 and died April 1, 1975
+Nancy Agnes was born June 25, 1905, and died April 1, 1975.

-Agnes' children
+Agnes' children with Clarence Raymond Pope

 Mary Frances Pope Johnson

 Dec.
-26, 1929 in Durham NC-Dec.
-29, 2015 in Selma, NC (Bethany Baptist)
+26, 1929 Durham NC-Dec.
+29, 2015 Selma, NC (Bethany Baptist)

-Raymond Eugene 'Gene' Pope
+Raymond Eugene "Gene" Pope

 Marshall Barnes Pope